Azure/azure-powershell/src/ResourceManager/PowerBI/Commands.PowerBI/help/Get-AzureRmPowerBIEmbeddedCapacity.md

 # Get-AzureRmPowerBIEmbeddedCapacity

 ## SYNOPSIS
-Gets the details of an PowerBI Embedded Capacity.
+Gets the details of a PowerBI Embedded Capacity.

 ## SYNTAX